mkirlin/mkirlin.github.io/index.md

 ---
 layout: default
+title: Michael Kirlin
 ---

 Who I Am:
 ---------
 My name is Michael Kirlin, and I am a DevOps engineer, currently at HERE Technologies in Chicago, IL.
-I have experience developing, deploying, monitoring, and maintaining a variety of different types of applications, including monolithic APIs, containerized microservices, datapipelines, and modern SPAs across a number of technological stacks.
+I have experience developing, deploying, monitoring, and maintaining a variety of applications, including monolithic APIs, containerized microservices, data pipelines, and modern SPAs across a number of technological stacks.
 I have significant experience with the Amazon Web Services suite of products and a number of backend and frontend languages, tools, and frameworks.
 <br>
 <br>